Audentes Therapeutics Inc. (BOLD)'s Financial Results Comparing With Bellerophon Therapeutics Inc. (NASDAQ:BLPH) | New Business Observer

 |0.00

-Table 1 showcases the top-line revenue, earnings per share and valuation of Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc.
+Table 1 shows the gross revenue, earnings per share (EPS) and valuation for Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc.

 Profitability

-Table 2 shows Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc.’s return on equity, net margins and return on assets.
+Table 2 shows us Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc.’s net margins, return on equity and return on assets.

 |Net Margins